tsaglam/JavaCodeEcorification/README.md

 1. Clone or download the project
 2. Import as existing project into the Eclipse IDE
 3. Do the steps one and two for the [EcoreMetamodelExtraction project](https://github.com/tsaglam/EcoreMetamodelExtraction).
-4. You need the Eclipse Modeling Framework, the Eclipse Java Development Tools, the Eclipse Plug-in Development Environment and the Xtend IDE.
-Make sure that all four are installed.
+4. You need the Eclipse Modeling Framework, the Eclipse Java Development Tools, the Eclipse Plug-in Development Environment, the Xtend IDE and [XAnnotations](https://github.com/kit-sdq/XAnnotations).
+Make sure that all five are installed.
 5. Run the project as Eclipse Application.
 6. You can start the extraction from the JCE menu in the menubar (provisional UI).